neggor/neggor.github.io/_posts/AttentionMechanism/2024-05-08-AttentionMechanism.md

 $$\text{AdaGN}(h, y) = y_s \text{GroupNorm}(h) + y_b.$$

-Where $$h$$are the activations of network and $$y_s, y_b$$ are embeddings of time and class (this is also an interesting approach for conditioning a model actually, without attention).
+Where $$h$$ are the activations of network and $$y_s, y_b$$ are embeddings of time and class (this is also an interesting approach for conditioning a model actually, without attention).
 However, their main guidance is still a classifier.

 Classifier-Free guidance consist on training a conditional and unconditional model simultaneously, essentially it uses the class as input to the network or a 'None' class for the unconditional one.